your-company/your-token/README.md

 2) To restrict the transfer of the token based on arbitrary logic (thus allowing compliance with KYC/AML regulations in the EU).

 ## Document checks
-The Your.Token contract is meant to be a *riccardian* contract, and this implementation contains a bare-bones way to link legal documents to the token contract, by the `attachDocument` and `lookupDocument` functions.
+The token contract is meant to be a *riccardian* contract, and this implementation contains a bare-bones way to link legal documents to the token contract, by the `attachDocument` and `lookupDocument` functions.

 Any legal documents that define the token in reference to a company or legal entity should reference the deployed address of the token contract, as well as each function callable in the interface.